Clxssyy/dMMO/README.md

 ## Contribution

 Have a suggestion?
-Feel free to join the [Discord](https://discord.gg/ATUud59GrU) or make a pull request!
+Feel free to join the [Discord](https://discord.gg/ATUud59GrU)!
+Find a bug?
+Create an issue!
+Once an issue is made feel free to create a branch and pull request.